About Legacy Charters

 Fishing Virginia Beach is always a wonderful adventure, and with some skill and a little luck, you’ll be successful.
 Virginia Beach fishing provides a world of opportunities – for everyone from beginners to expert anglers.

 Chesapeake Bay fishing is something that many anglers dream about.
 They know the Bay provides some world-class angling for several desirable species and that the fishing is good or excellent throughout much of the year.
 If fishing Chesapeake Bay is something you’ve considered, go ahead and take the plunge!

-The Chesapeake Bay is almost like an entire universe in and of itself.
-It’s about 200 miles long, and at its widest point, it stretches thirty miles from east to west.
-Within this watery universe are all sorts of fish habitats: shoals, sandy bottoms, wrecks, towers, bridges, channels, oyster bars, and artificial reefs.
-All these places attract fish, as do the numerous mouths of creeks and rivers that empty into the Bay.
+The Chesapeake Bay is like an entire universe in and of itself.
+It’s about 200 miles long, and at its widest point it stretches thirty miles from east to west.
+Within this watery universe are all sorts of fish habitats including shoals, sandy bottoms, wrecks, towers, bridges, channels, oyster bars, and artificial reefs.
+All of these places attract fish, as do the numerous tributaries that empty into the Bay.

 In addition to great physical habitats, Chesapeake Bay fishing is also superb because of the nutrient-rich water.
 Fish find plenty to eat – smaller fish, crabs, shrimp, oysters, eels, and lots more.
-Fishes of all types also enjoy the mild climate of the Bay, and as a result, there’s almost always something biting, no matter when you choose to enjoy fishing Chesapeake Bay.
+Fish of all type also enjoy the mild climate of the Bay, and as a result there’s almost always something biting, no matter when you choose to enjoy fishing the Chesapeake Bay.

 Beginners often cut their fishing teeth on easy-to-catch species like spadefish, spot, and croaker.
 These species are abundant in the bay, and catching them is fun.
 These panfish are also tasty on the table, so beginners get a real feeling of accomplishment when they provide a fish dinner for the family.